skycoin/viscript/README.md

 - the list of modules, imported by a given module can be enumerated
 - the list of local scope variables, in a given function/context/stack frame can be enumerated
 - the types of each variable, can be enumerated

+Reflection on dependecy graphs

+Define a program object
+- then apply its operators on it, to construct the program

+---

+!!!
+Crash logs
+- overlay all crashes on the source code
+- find and trace crash logs

+Interactions between classes/functions
+- graph all interactions

+====

+atomic types (int32, uin32, []byte)
+operatiosn on atomic types (uint32.add a b) structs functions modules type signatures

+Atomic types
+- ints
+- byte arrays
+- "Type" objects

+====

+A function is a
+1> name (text)
+2> input tuple (name, type) pair list
+3> output tuple (list of types/signatures returned)
+4> an array of lines/statements

+A struct is a
+1> name
+2> list of (name, type) pairs
+3> later list of functions on the struct but ignore this for now

+A module is
+0> The name of the module (string)
+1> A list of modules imported by the current module
+2> A list of structs defined in the current module
+3> A list of function defined in the current module
+4> A list of variables at the global scope of the module

+===

+Note:
+- modules
+- structs
+- functions

+Should all have unique ids, to be used as references
+- unique IDs can be 64 bit (effectively pointers to def)

+A function is

+struct Function {
+	name []byte
+	input []struct{[]byte name, type Type)} //name/type pair array output []struct{[]byte name, type Type} //optional name lines []Expressions
+}

+A struct is

+struct Struct {
+	name []bytes
+	fields []struct{[]byte name, type Type)} //name/type pair aray }

+A module is

+struct Module {
+	name []bytes
+	module_imports []*Modules
+	module_functions []*function
+	module_structs []*structs
+}

+Each of these is written as S notation

+(def_func Name (in...) (out...) (expression_array...) )